 Note: The VM implementation of the queue is the program stack.
 The language processor asks CMS to read a line from the most recently created program stack buffer.
 If this buffer is empty, CMS drops it (except for buffer 0), and reads a line from the next most recently created buffer.
 If the program stack is empty, the terminal input buffer is used.
 If that too is empty, a console read occurs.
 Conversely, if you type before an exec asks for your input, your input data is added to the end of the terminal input buffer and is read at the appropriate time.
-The length of an entry in the program stack is restricted to 255 characters.
+The length of an entry in the program stack is restricted to 255 characters and the length of data in the terminal input buffer is restricted to 255 characters.
 For more information on the program stack and the terminal input buffer, see z/VM: CMS Application Development Guide.